 The first Court Appointed Special Advocate (CASA) program was started in Seattle, Washington in 1977.
 Currently, every state has one or more programs.
 The first Kansas CASA program was establised in Wichita in 1981.
-CASA of the 8th Judicial District is currently celebrating 28th years of service to the abused and/or neglected children in our jurisdiction.
+CASA of the 8th Judicial District is currently celebrating 34 years of service to the abused, neglected, and/or trafficked children in our jurisdiction.

 The primary goal of CASA programs is to assist in securing permanency for children who are in the child welfare system because of alleged or confirmed abuse and/or neglect.
 The presiding judge in such a case may appoint a CASA Volunteer Advocate who is responsible for advocating for the best interests of the child/children and assisting the child/children in obtaining a permanent, safe, and homelike placement.
 Also, CASA Volunteer Advocates can be appointed to work with childrenin the juvenile justice system and children involved in domestic relations cases.